joznia/MSFREEDOM/README.md

 Follow these steps ([source](https://forums.mydigitallife.net/threads/info-discussion-downloads-windows-10-1809-final-b-17763-xxx-pc-rs5.77945/page-312#post-1601664)) to create a clean ISO of Enterprise LTSC:

 1. Download the Consumer ISO.rar from the [SVF repo](https://cloud.mail.ru/public/2fYm/2bzdHD4X2/)
-2. Download the Consumer EN to XX .svf file in the language of your choosing from the [SVF repo](https://cloud.mail.ru/public/2fYm/2bzdHD4X2/).
+2. Download the Consumer EN to XX .svf file in the language of your choosing from the SVF repo
-3. Download the Consumer to LTSC .svf file in the language of your choice (e.g. `en_us`) from the [SVF repo](https://cloud.mail.ru/public/2fYm/2bzdHD4X2/)
+3. Download the Consumer to LTSC .svf file in the language of your choice (e.g. `en_us`) from the SVF repo
 4. Download [SVF eXtractor](https://www.softpedia.com/get/System/Back-Up-and-Recovery/SVF-eXtractor.shtml)
 5. Extract the ISO from the RAR
 6. Make a new folder and put the extracted ISO, your EN to XX .svf file and svfx.exe in it